germanysources/FOSSwareSearch/README.md

 ## Definitions ##
 * The service www.github.com is called just github
+* The service www.gitlab.com is called just gitlab
 * Query without the prefix sql stands for the search term, we send to the hosting provider like github or gitlab.

 ## Hosting provider ##
-The search api from github is included.
-The search api from gitlab is planned to include.
+The search api from github and from gitlab are included.
+For github we don't need an authorization token.
+For gitlab we need a personal access token, which we create in your user profile.

 ## User interface ##
 A user interface for the bash(shell) is included.
 Before open the program we supplie